-If you lose a valuable piece of property, your insurance reimbursement — or lack of it — may depend on whether your policy includes a Mysterious Disappearance Clause.
+If you lose a valuable piece of property, your insurance reimbursement — or lack of it — may depend on whether your policy includes coverage for mysterious disappearance.

 A Mysterious Disappearance Clause is just what the name says.
-If your property, renter’s or homeowner’s insurance includes a Mysterious Disappearance Clause, then your insurance company won’t cover a loss that can’t be sufficiently explained and documented.
+If your property, renter’s or homeowner’s insurance doesn’t cover mysterious disappearance, then your insurance company won’t cover a loss that can’t be sufficiently explained and documented.
 In short, if the loss is considered a “mysterious disappearance.”
 Luckily, many of the carrier we work with offer an endorsement to cover mysterious disappearance.

 You leave an expensive piece of jewelry on your kitchen counter or in a public bathroom, for example, and it isn’t there when you go to retrieve it.
 Did it fall into the trash and get thrown out by mistake?
 Or did someone take it?
 What proof do you have there actually was a loss?

 The majority of insurance policies don’t cover mysterious disappearance and all insurance companies will cap jewelry losses at a lower limit than your personal property limit.
 There is a way to protect yourself against mysterious disappearances.
 You can add a floater or rider that covers a specific item named in the floater.